User-Driven Support for Visualization Prototyping in D3: Conclusion

-In this paper, we present a new approach to help users harness the expressive power of complex visualization languages like D3.
-We contribute three automated features to help users program D3 visualizations with less time and effort: (1) a suite of \emph{data-driven and user-driven templates} for implementing common D3 visualizations and interactions, (2) a \emph{recommendation engine} for suggesting complementary interactions to add to a D3 visualization, and (3) \emph{automatic code augmentation} to incorporate suggested code snippets to live user code, even when users are \emph{not} following a pre-defined template.
-We implemented our approach in a prototype system called Minerva.
-In a user study with 20 D3 users, we find that our automated features enable users to create interactive visualizations faster and in fewer iterations compared to the typical D3 development workflow (i.e., when automated features are not available).
+In this paper, we present a new approach to supporting visualization prototyping when using complex toolkits like D3.
+We contribute two template-driven automated features to help users program interactive D3 visualizations with less time and effort: (1) a \emph{recommendation engine} for suggesting complementary interactions to add to a D3 visualization, and (2) \emph{automatic code augmentation} to incorporate suggested code snippets to live user code, even when users are \emph{not} following a pre-defined template.
+We demonstrate these features in Mirny and in a user study with 20 D3 users, we find that they enable users to create interactive visualizations faster and in fewer iterations compared to the typical D3 development workflow (i.e., when automated features are not available).
+We also observe three key strategies used by D3 users to customize visualization templates and unexpected uses of visualization templates during design.
+Our work highlights important takeaways on the use of dynamic templates and D3 users' perspectives that we hope will influence future work on visualization prototyping.

-Our research demonstrates how reusable templates can be extended to make complex visualization languages like D3 more accessible.
-Specifically, our research enhances existing D3 infrastructure (e.g., \cite{d3.js/live,observable:2016}) and extends prior work in template development (e.g., \cite{McNutt2021Templates}) by providing automated recommendations to help users go from programming static to interactive D3 visualizations, and code augmentation to automatically implement recommendations within live user code, even for user programs that fall outside the purview of existing visualization systems.

-Even though our approach was designed with D3 in mind, the principles behind our work can applied to any visualization language.
-For example, if the target language can be represented using Abstract Syntax Trees and sufficient examples can be sourced, then our template designs and recommendation engine could be re-trained to support the target language.
-In this way, our approach can also apply to alternative languages such as Plotly~\cite{plotly2015}, Vega-Lite~\cite{satyanarayan2017vega-lite} and Vega~\cite{satyanarayan2016reactivevega}.

-In the future, we envision a transfer learning strategy where inferred visualization best practices from one language could be translated to other languages.
-For example, we could adapt models trained on D3 examples to generate example visualizations and automated recommendations for Vega-lite~\cite{satyanarayan2017vega-lite}.
-However, a users' needs also depend on her experience.
-In the future, we aim to automatically detect a user's experience level through her interactions with her development environment (e.g., Minerva), which would enable us to reveal or alter the presentation of features to match her current abilities.
-In this way, the visible feature set can automatically evolve to meet the user's needs over time.
+\begin{acks} We would like to thank members of the UMD Human-Computer Interaction Lab, the Human Data Interaction Group, the UW Interactive Data Lab, and our reviewers for their invaluable feedback.
+This work was supported in part by NSF award \# IIS-1850115 and a VMWare Early Career Faculty Grant. \end{acks}